-If your shop operates 52 weeks a year, the annual return will be 6.5 times your investment (5.5 times after payback) or \$8,800 the first year.
+If your shop operates 52 weeks a year, the annual return will be 6.5 times your investment (5.5 times after payback) or \$8,800 the first year for a one-shift shop.

 Moreover, a machine utilization of three shifts per day will produce a proportionately greater return.
 Well worth the investment.